configwizard/greenfinch.react/README.md

 This application uses Wails 2.0 to create a desktop app to interact with the gaspump application.

+Greenfinch is a UI into the NeoFS ecosystem.
+Although the desktop application doesn't need the API, this is a 'sister' project to the greenfinch-api

 ## To do

 * pipe the upload and response with notifications on upload/download status